Address: 101000, 9/11 Myasnitskaya Ulitsa, Moscow.

 Rome: Reset-Dialogues on Civilizations, 2017.

-In bk.: Global Encyclopedia of Public Administration, Public Policy, and Governance.
-Switzerland: Springer International Publishing, 2018.
-P. 1-5.
+In bk.: Global Encyclopedia of Public Administration, Public Policy and Governance.
+Cham: Springer International Publishing AG, 2018.

 How to determine the optimal staff size for public sport agencies: A methodology and its application to Russia

 You are kindly invited to the upcoming Public Administration Discussion Meeting, which will take place in room 228, 20 Myasnitskaya ul., on Monday, 20th of March, 15:10.